Grimlin238/Math/ReadMe.md

 The Mathefy program is an app that allows young kidos learning addition, subtraction, multiplication and division to practice their maths skills.
 Upon launch, the app displays a welcome screen.
-Clicking the get started button brings you to a separate screen with options a text entry area, and a check answer.
+Clicking the get started button brings you to a separate screen with options, a text entry area, and a check answer button.
 Sounds play if the anser is correct or not.
 Note: You can not move on to multiplication or division unless progress is above or equal to 80.
 If your answer is incorrect or correct the progress area will decrease/increase by 5;